Specialized Services

 For school-aged students at all levels, Madison District Public Schools offers resource programs that serve students with a variety of disabilities including Cognitive Impairment, Emotional Impairment, Hearing Impairment, Visual Impairment, Physical Impairment, Other Health Impairment, Speech and Language Impairment, Specific Learning Disability, Autism Spectrum Disorder, and Traumatic Brain Injury.

 The Madison District Public Schools provides a wide range of services within the district that meet the individual needs of eligible students.
-These services include: Early Intervention, Speech, and Language Therapy, School Psychology Services, School Social Work Services, Occupational Therapy, Physical Therapy, School Nurse, Adapted Physical Education, Interpreter for the Deaf and Hard of Hearing, and Homebound/Hospitalized Services.
+These services include: Early Intervention, Speech, and Language Therapy, School Psychology Services, School Social Work Services, Occupational Therapy, Physical Therapy, School Nurse, and Homebound/Hospitalized Services.
 Transportation is provided to eligible students as indicated in the IEP.
 Beginning at age 16, Transition plans and services are developed for all eligible students.
 Functional Behavior Assessments and Behavior Intervention Plans are conducted by the IEP team on students at all levels whose behaviors interfere with learning and the learning of others.
 The IEP process identifies the appropriate special education services.

 On occasion, there are a few students who have what is considered to be a “low incidence disability” and require placement in specialized Center Based programs.
 These may include placement in Severe Cognitive Impairment (SCI), Severe Multiple Impairment (SXI), Severe Emotional Impairment (SEI), Hearing Impairment (HI), Visual Impairment (VI), Physical Impairment (PI), and Autism Spectrum Disorder (ASD) programs.
 Specialized programs in Oakland County can meet the needs identified through the IEP process.